valentingarnier/valentingarnier.github.io/index.md

 ### Background
 #### Visualize how people are distributed over the world

+The data we have at our disposal represents over 10 million check-ins of 1.2 million users of the apps Gowalla and Brightkite.
+Each check-in represents a time a user has used the app and his or her GPS coordinates were recorded along with a timestamp.

-Thanks to the check-ins of the people, we have computed approximately their homes, by discretizing the world into 25km2 cells, and taking the average of the check-ins inside the cell which contains most of them.
-The following picture shows all of them, with a color scale to show better the density: we can see that the two North American coasts as well as Europe and Japan are really dense.
+Thanks to these check-ins, we have estimated their homes, by discretizing the world into 25km2 cells, and taking the average of the check-ins inside the cell which contains most of them.
+We do this in two steps as there can be users who have been to multiple places around the world for holidays or work and we do not want to just take the avergae of all their check-ins.
+For example, if we just did the gloabl average, a user that lives in Switzerland and has been to a long duration trip in Tahiti for the holidays would have his home estimated somewhere in the ocean around South America.
+By first taking the cell where the user has been the most, we can then confidently take the average without having too much of a bias.

+The following map shows all estimated homes, with a color scale representing their density.
+Warm colors represent areas with a high density of homes, whereas cold colors represent areas with a scarse density of homes.

 <p align="center">
   <iframe style="margin:auto;display:block;" src="assets/homes_map.html" width="90%" height="600" frameborder="0" style="border:0" allowfullscreen></iframe>